Women’s History Month: The Glass Ceiling, Broken or Cracked?

 - Location: William G. McGowan Theater, Washington, DC

-Presented in partnership with the U.S. Association of Former Members of Congress.
+This program is presented by the National Archives in partnership with the U.S. Association of Former Members of Congress.
 This month’s featured document commemorates the 100th anniversary of Jeannette Rankin becoming the first congresswoman and is on display in the East Rotunda Gallery through March 29, 2017.

 |All public programs at the National Archives are free and streamed live online via the National Archives’ YouTube channel.
 Reservations are recommended; seating is on a first-come, first-served basis.
 The doors to the building will open 45 minutes prior to the start of the program.
 Use the Special Events entrance on the corner of Constitution Avenue and 7th Street, NW.
 Click here for more information on getting to the National Archives and parking.Live captioning will be available online and in the William G. McGowan Theater.
 If you require an alternative or additional accommodation for an event (such as a downloadable transcript or a sign language interpreter), please send an email to email@example.com or call 202.357.5000 in advance.|